 - Fluorescence activated cell sorter

 - Microarray scanner

 - Scanning electron microscope

-The use of these instruments is free of charge to School investigators.
-Use charges may assessed for other investigators.
+The use of some equipment is fee-based.
 To establish an account, please complete this form.
-For more information, please contact Frank Skufca, Laboratory Coordinator, at the School of Biological Sciences by e-mail (firstname.lastname@example.org) or telephone (970-351-2469).
+For more information, please contact Frank Skufca, Laboratory Coordinator, at the School of Biological Sciences by e-mail (email@example.com) or telephone (970-351-2469).